BitMEX/api-connectors/auto-generated/ruby/docs/AnnouncementApi.md

 api_instance = SwaggerClient::AnnouncementApi.new

 opts = {
-  columns: "columns_example" # String | Array of column names to fetch.
+  columns: 'columns_example' # String | Array of column names to fetch.
 If omitted, will return all columns.
 }

 begin